 - Treat Yourself – Watercolors House, set opposite the ocean, amazing views, large solar heated pool.

-THE ATLANTIC SIDE
+DIVING ON THE ATLANTIC SIDE

 Diving the Atlantic Side refers to the sites on the west coast of the Cape Peninsula.
-Cold, clean water brought by the South East winds makes summer the time to dive here.
+Cold, clean water brought by the South East winds makes summer the best time to dive here.
 The South east cleans up the Atlantic side and visibility can reach up to 20m, but then the temperatures can drop to about 10°C.

 Justin’s Caves